laxmananand/zoqq_depl/docs/getting-docs/fx.md

 ## Explore related products

-Integrate your FX solution with Airwallex products to strengthen your global financial infrastructure.
+Integrate your FX solution with zoqq products to strengthen your global financial infrastructure.

 ### Embedded Finance Use Cases